davidyakoub/CISG110-Week5/README.md

 All I can figure out is that the modulate changes the color of the sprite.
-I'm guessing that modulate is basically a modifier, because it has mod in it.
+I'm guessing that modulate is basically a modifier and maybe doesn't just affect color, because it has mod in it.

 ## Open-Source Assets